Mindful Self-Compassion

 Continuing Education Essentials

-• For APA CE's complete attendance of the course is required.
-We can sometimes offer make-up classes in a parallel course or recorded sessions, but this is not always available.
+• For APA CE's (MBSR & MSC), complete attendance of the course is required.
+We can sometimes offer make-up classes in a parallel course, but this is not always available.
 If you know you will miss a session, we recommend that you wait to register for a series when you can plan to attend all sessions.

 5-week Mindfulness for Healthcare Providers (MHP) Course